 Catch up Funding

-This money is targeted specifically at intervention work outside the classroom setting.
+This money was targeted specifically at intervention work outside the classroom setting.

-At Key Stage 3 up to 8 students have been identified as needing support through the transition with particular focus in English and Maths.
-To ensure that the funding is deployed effectively annual reviews are undertaken to coincide with any students who have EHCPs to demonstrate progress that has been achieved against their outcomes and also the impact across the curriculum.
+At Key Stage 3 up to 8 students were identified as needing support through the transition with particular focus in English and Maths.
+To ensure that the funding was deployed effectively, annual reviews were undertaken to coincide with any students who have EHCPs to demonstrate progress that had been achieved against their outcomes and also the impact across the curriculum.

 Looking ahead during the next academic year we will be coordinating the Skills Based Foundation Studies class for Year 7 students identified as not yet ready for mainstream curriculum in Maths, English, Science and Humanities.